Based on Analyst Consensus Growth & Historical Valuation

 How this is calculated: We use a Growth Decay Model: starting with analyst consensus growth (adjusted above) and gradually slowing it down to a long-term terminal rate (4%) by Year 5.
 This provides a more realistic valuation than assuming constant hyper-growth.
 We then apply a 25.0x Exit PE.

-Valuation Analysis: AAPL is currently trading at $298.87, which is considered extended relative to its 30-day fair value range of $260.60 to $285.32.
-The stock's valuation (Forward PE: 31.1) is in line with its historical norms (29.3).
-At these levels, the market is pricing in 2.0% annual earnings growth.
+Valuation Analysis: AAPL is currently trading at $308.63, which is considered slightly high relative to its 30-day fair value range of $288.71 to $309.19.
+The stock's valuation (Forward PE: 31.9) is in line with its historical norms (29.7).
+At these levels, the market is pricing in 2.4% annual earnings growth.
 This growth rate appears achievable given the company's track record, suggesting the valuation is rational.

 Technical Outlook: Technically, AAPL is in a strong uptrend.
-The price is approaching resistance at $300.92.
+The price is approaching resistance at $309.42.
 A breakout above this level would be a bullish signal, while rejection here could lead to consolidation.
+The stock is showing strong short-term momentum, up 4.8% recently.

-Market Sentiment: AAPL has a strong technical setup (60/100), with favorable trendlines, momentum, and price action for short-term traders.
-The stock is fairly positioned - fine to hold existing positions or accumulate slowly on dips, but not an urgent buy.
+Market Sentiment: AAPL has a strong technical setup (75/100), with favorable trendlines, momentum, and price action for short-term traders.
+Combining these factors, the current setup offers a favorable risk/reward ratio for buyers.

 Apple is among the largest companies in the world, with a broad portfolio of hardware and software products targeted at consumers and businesses.
 Apple's iPhone makes up a majority of the firm sales, and Apple's other products like Mac, iPad, and Watch are designed around the iPhone as the focal point of an expansive software ecosystem.
 Apple has progressively worked to add new applications, like streaming video, subscription bundles, and augmented reality.
 The firm designs its own software and semiconductors while working with subcontractors like Foxconn and TSMC to build its products and chips.
 Slightly less than half of Apple's sales come directly through its flagship stores, with a majority of sales coming indirectly through partnerships and distribution.